 Overall in this Kelly Kettle review, I would give the system my seal of approval.
 It’s a dependable system that will last a lifetime of use and is well worth the small investment.
 Definitely a double thumbs up.

 Kelly Kettle Alternatives – Ghillie Storm Kettle Review

 The Ghillie Storm Kettle is largely similar to the Kelly Kettle, both in terms of looks and functionality.
 Constructed from lightweight aluminium and weighing in at around 950g, the Ghillie Storm Kettle is relatively light weight and capable of holding an impressive amount of water in its 34cm by 18.5cm frame.

 As with the Kelly Kettle the Ghillie Storm Kettle allows for the rapid heating of water using only the fuels that are at hand.
 This means you can use pine cones, sticks, grass or even dried animal dung.
 As long as it burns you can use it to fuel the Ghillie Storm Kettle.

-The Ghillie uses the same principles as the Kelly, which utilises the chimney to increase the oxygen available for the firebase and therefor increasing the burn temperature.
+The Ghillie uses the same principles as the Kelly.
+It utilises the chimney to increase the oxygen available for the firebase, thereby increasing the burn temperature.
 As discussed above, it’s a great system that very effectively boils water in a very short amount of time.

-Given a choice I would personally pick the Kelly Kettle over the Ghillie, the accessories and build quality is ever so slightly superior, but it’s definitely a close run thing.
-At the end of the day it’s your choice.
+Given a choice I would personally pick the Kelly Kettle over the Ghillie.
+The accessories and build quality are ever so slightly superior, but it’s definitely a close run thing.
+At the end of the day, it’s your choice.